mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How do they impact heat density?
 - How do they impact transient response?

+### Designing Buck Converters
+- What components are typically integrated in the IC and which are typically external?
+- How do you select a buck converter IC?
+- How should you spec the output inductor/capacitor?
+What about input capacitor?
+What are some considerations?
+- Why is the inductor's saturation current important to consider?
+What about ACR vs DCR?
+- What determines minumum/maximum L/C?
+- How does the output L/C impact stability?
+- How is the output voltage/current sensed? (more in Voltage/Current Sensing section)
+- Design a buck converter.
+- What's a simple circuit to implement the switching?
+How can you make it switch with a higher/lower duty cycle based on the feedback voltage?
 ## Boost Converters
 - How does a boost converter work?
 - Why are they less efficient than buck converters?